mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 This should more accurately read "The Case _For_ Progressive Enhancement Is Flimsy Because It Is A Moral Argument".

-Let's state that upfront.
+Let's be clear about this upfront.
 The author is arguing against PE because it is based on morality trumping practicality.
-You'll see why as we progress.
+You'll see why this is fucking problematic as we progress.

 > ...some PE advocates argue [that] JavaScript should still be used only as an enhancement, and that sites must work without JavaScript.

-Firstly, for content-orientated site, yes I absolutely fucking argue that.
+Firstly, for content-orientated site, yes I do absolutely fucking argue that.

 Secondly, for webapps, I also absolutely fucking argue that.